 Read More Testimonials on AVVO

 Our law firm focuses in the following areas of law:

 Located adjacent to the city of New Orleans, Metairie is a Census Designated Place (CDP) that is one of the major financial hubs of Jefferson Parish in southeastern Louisiana.
 Although it is often overshadowed by New Orleans, and frequently portrayed as a primarily residential suburb in relation to the neighboring city, Metairie is an important locale in its own right.

 As with the rest of the metropolitan area, Metarie’s current economy is inextricably tied to the professional sector, with health care and educational services as the forerunners in this category.
-White collar industries alone do not hold up Metairie’s economy, however; hospitality and retail are also pillars of the Metairie economy, and perhaps the most visible illustration of the CDP’s economic success in recent years.
+White-collar industries alone do not hold up Metairie’s economy; however, hospitality and retail are also pillars of the Metairie economy, perhaps the most visible illustration of the CDP’s economic success in recent years.
 Construction and manufacturing are two other major employers that bolster the Metairie economy.

-If you have any questions about your Metairie, Louisiana legal matter, please give Lavis Law Firm a call at toll free 1-866-558-9151 or submit your inquiry online.
-We help people recover money from corporations, insurance companies and governments by overcoming problems, hassles and delays.
+If you have any questions about your Metairie, Louisiana legal matter, please give Lavis Law Firm – Personal Injury & Accident Attorney a call at toll-free 1-866-558-9151 or submit your inquiry online.
+We help people recover money from corporations, insurance companies, and governments by overcoming problems, hassles, and delays.